 Despite his ailment, Jones reported for spring training, but he left camp for a while to rest the arm.
 Upon his return, he remained on Cleveland’s roster (aside from a brief end run around the 25-man limit in July) until being optioned to Triple A Indianapolis on August 18.
 With Cleveland he was seldom used, starting just four times in 14 outings.
 The results were poor too: 2-3, 7.25 ERA, 37 walks and six homers in 36 innings.
 Clearly the bursitis (which he downplayed as “just a touch”xlviii) was still plaguing him, but he refused even to consider surgery.

-However, a historical footnote came in Sam’s first game that year, on May 10.
-When he entered in the seventh inning against the Washington Senators, behind the plate was his old Buckeyes manager, Quincy Troupe, making one of his six major-league appearances at the age of 39.
-They formed the first black battery in major-league history, and Quincy also got his only big-league hit that day.
+However, a historical footnote came in Sam’s first game that year, on May 3.
+When he entered in the seventh inning against the Washington Senators, behind the plate was his old Buckeyes manager, Quincy Trouppe, making one of his six major-league appearances at the age of 39.
+They formed the first black battery in AL history.

 That winter he pitched with the Maracaibo Gavilanes in Venezuela, which then had four teams in its league.
 The manager was Indians coach Red Kress, who brought along various Tribe prospects at the suggestion of Hank Greenberg.xlix The GM had reversed his prior stand against winter-league ball, which Sam’s sore arm had prompted.l Playing shortstop for the Gavilanes was a local -- Luis Aparicio, replacing his father (also named Luis) in his first pro season.
 It was not a successful time for Jones, though, as his control again deserted him.
 In 48 innings over seven games, he walked 38 men, allowed 43 hits, and struck out only 18.
 This led to a 2-4 record and 5.06 ERA.